 Although the decision is down to your employer, most companies will only grant a few days leave.
 Therefore, a child life insurance policy can help to cover you financially during a time of emotional difficulty.

-How much does child life insurance cost?
+How much does children’s critical illness cover cost?

-Conversely, you may want to consider the emotional cost to yourself and family if you lose a child and what financial support you would need.
+As your premiums will be determined by how much cover you actually need, you may want to consider the emotional cost to yourself and family if you lose a child and what financial support you would need.

 It’s setting your kid up to have access to a great choice of life insurance deals when they’re older, especially if they develop illnesses.